nalej/docs/tutorials/appDeployment_wClusters.md

 ./public-api-cli app desc help > appDescExample.json
 ```

 It creates a basic application descriptor for you (called `appDescExample.json`in this case), with a Wordpress instance and a mySQL database associated to it.
+To learn more about them, please visit [this link](tutorials/app_descriptors), where you can find an extensive tutorial on how to make your own.

 > this needs to be another document in the system and not redirect to our private documentation.
 >